With political policies changing drastically as of late, it appears I have transformed into a political junkie simply to stay informed.

 Have You Shared a Social Media Meme That Was Not Factual?

-People's Party: A new party but one that is attracting those with more extremist views and those with a disappointment in the current status quo.
+- People's Party: This is a new party but one that is attracting those with more extremist views and those who are disappointed in the current status quo.
 Can Maxime Bernier influence this election?
 If so it would likely be to split the Conservative vote and thereby increase the likelihood of a Liberal win.
 If elected his party would be more likely to lean Conservative than Liberal in house votes.

 Justin Trudeau has predicted that the 2019 Canadian election will be one of the dirtiest and thus far into it he is being proven quite accurate in his assumption.
 The rhetoric is heating up to almost the same degree as that which occurred in the 2016 U.S. election.
 It is a battle of mistruth versus fact, deceptive manipulation of propaganda, and school yard bully taunts.